stacktoheap/stacktoheap.github.io/_posts/2013-03-11-why-use-virtualenv-when-there-is-pythonbrew.markdown

 date: 2013-03-11 23:30
 comments: true
 categories: [virtualenv, python, rvm, pythonbrew]
+excerpt: "A comparison of virtualenv vs pythonbrew for managing python environments"
 ---

 One of the first things that people coming from the Ruby / Rails world and entering the amazing world of Python / Django ( ahem ) want to know is what is the equivalent of `rvm`?
 Or to be more generic, how does one manage their "pythons" and the manage their "gemsets"